 Credit cards make the perfect travel companion.
-You can make interest-free purchases and there are a number of perks like emergency card replacement, access to emergency cash and complimentary insurances to protect you, your family and the things you buy.
+You can make interest-free purchases, and there are a number of perks, like emergency card replacement, access to emergency cash and complimentary insurance to protect you, your family and the things you buy.
 Find a credit card that waives foreign transaction fees to save the most when you spend.

 Take a preloaded travel card and withdraw USD from an ATM in Cambodia.
 Travel card ATM fees can be lower than debit cards — Cambodia is one country where a travel card can work in your favor.

 The other choice is to use a debit card to get cash.
 There are a few travel-friendly debit cards for you to compare.
 Some debit cards waive international transaction fees, such as ATM fees and currency conversion fees.
 Checking accounts are free to open and won’t cost you anything unless you use the card.

 There are many ways you can take your money to Cambodia, but the most valuable option will depend on your financial situation, spending habits and travel plans.

 Credit cards are accepted in larger restaurants and hotels, and you’ll likely have to show ID to use them.
 Find yourself a travel credit card that waives foreign transaction fees, such as the Capital One Venture Rewards Credit Card.
 Carrying a credit card gives you the added benefit of travel insurance and discounts, depending on your provider.
 For added savings, take advantage of the interest-free period by paying your balance in full each month.